Also Eligible: Horse officially entered in a race, but not permitted to start unless field is reduced by scratch(es).

 Breeding Season: The usual breeding season runs from February 15th to July 15th.

-Broodmare: A mare who has had at least one foal.
+Broodmare: A mare who has had been bred at least once.

 Card: Another term for a program of racing.
 For example, someone might say there are ten races on tonight's 'card', meaning there will be ten races contested that night.